PayoffPath

 Which Strategy Should You Choose?

 The honest answer: the best strategy is the one you'll actually finish.
-The avalanche wins mathematically, but if you need early wins to stay motivated, the snowball's $500 cost might be worth it.
-Consider:
+The avalanche wins mathematically, but if you need early wins to stay motivated, the snowball's extra cost might be worth it.
+Here is a practical decision framework:

-- Use snowball if you've started and quit before, or if you have several small debts you can close in the first few months.
+• Use snowball if you've started and quit debt payoff before, if you have several small debts you can close in the first 2–3 months, or if seeing zero balances motivates you more than seeing a large number go down slowly.

 Frequently Asked Questions